What is cryptocurrency mining? A How To cryptocurrency mining guide.

-In this “how to” cryptocurrency mining guide we took a deep dive into answering “what is cryptocurrency mining?” and how to increase your residual income mining cryptocurrencies.
+In this how to cryptocurrency mining guide, we deeply dive into answering the “what is cryptocurrency mining?” question and how to increase your residual income mining cryptocurrencies.

 I enjoy technology and the leverage it gives you to make money.
-Technology can make your employees more effective, you more effective and can leverage a few minutes of work into something that generates income for a long period of time (affiliate marketing is an example).
+Technology can make your employees more effective, you more effective, and can leverage a few minutes of work into something that generates income for an extended period (affiliate marketing is an example).

-This use of technology mining cryptocurrency is in effect “printing money”, something that I find fascinating.
-Money that is not subject to government control, borders, inflation, banking policy, reporting requirements, and is private and truly peer-to-peer.
-Transactions are cheap, global and instant, and are not subject to a centralized third party to make the transaction for you.
+This use of technology mining cryptocurrency is, in effect, “printing money,” something that I find fascinating.
+Money that is not subject to government control, borders, inflation, banking policy, or reporting requirements and is private and genuinely peer-to-peer.
+Transactions are cheap, global, and instant and are not subject to a centralized third party to make the transaction for you.

 People need money to buy and sell things, even when they don’t have a bank account or credit card.
 They need money even when their country’s cash becomes worthless (think Venezuela) to buy food and pay rent.
 Cryptocurrencies solve these problems.
-Cryptocurrency mining is a way to be part of that solution and to provide infrastructure for that solution looks like a great opportunity over the next 20-30 years.
+Cryptocurrency mining and masternodes are ways to be part of that solution, and providing infrastructure for that solution looks like a great opportunity over the next 20-30 years.